jbell303/esp8266-adds-station/README.md

 The NeoPixel strips were divided into four sections around the wood frame.
 ![NeoPixel Layout](https://github.com/jbell303/esp8266-weather-station-with-neopixels/blob/master/media/neopixel_wiring.png)
 Note that the Neopixel strip can terminate without any additional connections.
 Make sure to use flexible wiring as the copper connectors on the NeoPixels are delicate.
+You can use JST connectors between the strips as a quick disconnect if needed.
 Also, note the number of Neopixels you use in each strip as this will be important when writing the Arduino sketch.

 Reference:
 1. [Adafruit Neopixel Uberguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections)